redromnon/poke-deskbuddy/README.md

 Sometimes, the app's window occupies a larger area and can get in the way when you click on things.
 Closing and re-launching the app should fix it.

 ## Development and Building
-- Clone this repository
+1. Clone this repository
-- Create a virtual environment (optional)
+2. Create a virtual environment (optional)
-- Install the dependencies `pip install -r requirements.txt`
+3. Install the dependencies `pip install -r requirements.txt`
-- Run `build.sh` or run the script's command manually
+4. Run `build.sh` or run the script's command manually

+## Contributing
+1. Fork this repository
+2. Create a new branch
+3. Do your thing
+4. Create a Pull Request